epheo/blog/articles/k8s-sops-secrets/index.rst

 I don't like managing secrets in Kubernetes.
 Solutions like HashiCorp Vault are complicated and resource-intensive.
-Kubeseal was actually great but now that Bitnami got aquired by Broadcom, I'm concerned about the future of the apiVersion: bitnami.com/ API domain.
+Kubeseal was actually great but now that Bitnami got acquired by Broadcom, I'm concerned about the future of the apiVersion: bitnami.com/ API domain.

 I wanted something fully transparent, so I can work with normal secrets in my repo, git commit, have the secrets provisioned on my k8s cluster and never have to care about